Canadian field service technicians are collaborating on a complex engine overhaul.

 • Nova Scotia: $66,000

 • Industry: Complex fields (e.g., heavy machinery, and medical equipment) may offer higher wages due to the required expertise.
-A technician specializing in MRI equipment repair will likely command a higher salary than someone servicing general office printers.
+For example, a technician specializing in MRI equipment repair will likely command a higher salary than someone servicing general office printers.

 • Specializations: Certifications in high-demand areas can increase earning potential.
-Think of HVAC technicians with specific refrigerant handling certifications or electricians with solar panel installation expertise.
+For example, HVAC technicians with specific refrigerant handling certifications or electricians with expertise in solar panel installation.

 The Hidden Costs of Hiring In-House